jinpark-pro/swift_data_collections/README.md

       ```

   - Now, whenever you make requests for images from the server, the data will be placed automatically into this larger cache.
+- **Add a Placeholder Image**
+  - Since you're running the server for this project on your Mac, images should appear almost instantaneously.
+But in most real-world scenarios, image data takes time to load.
+Some sort of placeholder image will reassure the user as the images are being fetched.
+For the purposes of this project, the system-provided `photo.on.rectangle` image that you are already using for the image view is sufficient.
+  - In `MenuTableViewController`, update the `configure(_:forItemAt:)` method to add the `photo.on.rectangle` image to the content configuration for the cell:

+    - ```swift
+        func configure(_ cell: UITableViewCell, forItemAt indexPath: IndexPath) {
+            let menuItem = menuItems[indexPath.row]

+            var content = cell.defaultContentConfiguration()
+            content.text = menuItem.name
+            content.secondaryText = menuItem.price.formatted(.currency(code: "usd"))
+            content.image = UIImage(systemName: "photo.on.rectangle")
+            cell.contentConfiguration = content
+        }
+      ```

+  - Repeat this for the `OrderTableViewController’s` `configure(_:forItemAt:)` method:

+    - ```swift
+        func configure(_ cell: UITableViewCell, forItemAt indexPath: IndexPath) {
+            let menuItem = MenuController.shared.order.menuItems[indexPath.row]

+            var content = cell.defaultContentConfiguration()
+            content.text = menuItem.name
+            content.secondaryText = menuItem.price.formatted(.currency(code: "usd"))
+            content.image = UIImage(systemName: "photo.on.rectangle")
+            cell.contentConfiguration = content
+        }
+      ```

+  - Build and run your app.
+You should see the placeholder image on the menu item cells, on the order item cells, and on the item details screen.